charvijain12/PyCalc/README.md

 : quit
 ```

-## License
+## License 📄

 PyCalc is open-source and available under the MIT License.
-For more details, please refer to the `LICENSE` file.
+Refer to the `LICENSE` file for more details.

-Feel free to use and modify this calculator as needed.
+Feel free to utilize and modify this calculator according to your needs.